carbon-language/carbon-lang/lldb/docs/use/variable.rst

 for this are found at FormatManager.cpp

-The regular expression language used by LLDB is the POSIX extended language, as defined by the Single UNIX Specification, of which Mac OS X is a compliant implementation.
+The regular expression language used by LLDB is the POSIX extended language, as defined by the Single UNIX Specification, of which macOS is a compliant implementation.

 Names Summaries